ludomatics/ludomatics.github.io/README.md

 # AnSheet V3 - Simple Exam Generation System

-A clean and simple exam generation system that creates individual HTML files for each exam from JSON configuration files.
+A clean and simple exam generation system that creates individual HTML files for each exam from YAML configuration files.

 ## 🚀 Features